We’ve got all the new info!

-The next meeting of the PERS Board will be in Las Vegas on May 17 and will be held in the PERS Board Room located at 5740 South Eastern Avenue, Suite 120.
-An agenda for this meeting will posted when it becomes available.
+The next meeting of the PERS Board will be in Las Vegas on July 19 and will be held in the PERS Board Room located at 5740 South Eastern Avenue, Suite 120.
+An agenda for this meeting is posted below.

-The next RPEN Executive Committee meeting will be held July 18-19 at the Sparks Nugget where RPEN's Annual Convention will be hosted jointly by our Sparks and Washoe Chapters September 18-21.
+The next gathering for our Board of Directors is September 18-21 at the Sparks Nugget where RPEN’s Annual Convention will be hosted jointly by our Sparks and Washoe Chapters.

 For additional information on RPEN business, please contact the State Office at 1-775-882-7832, or email us at email@example.com